open-mmlab/mmengine/docs/en/tutorials/data_transform.md

         return results
 ```

-And then, you can use `RandomFlip` as a callable object to process the data dict.
+And then, we can instance a `RandomFlip` object and use it as a callable object
+to process the data dict.

 ```python
 import numpy as np